Joseph Cilley (1734–1799)

-Joseph Cilley (1734August 25, 1799) was a New Hampshire state senator and general.
+Joseph Cilley (1734 – August 25, 1799) was a military figure in New Hampshire during the American Revolutionary War.
+He later served as a state senator.

+Biography

 Cilley was born in 1734 at Nottingham, Province of New Hampshire, to Captain J. Cilley of the Isles of Shoals and his wife Alice Rawlings.
-In 1758 he joined Rogers' Rangers and served in northern New York and Canada.
-On December 15, 1774 he was with John Langdon and John Sullivan in the raid on Fort William and Mary at New Castle, New Hampshire.
+In 1758, he joined Rogers' Rangers and served in northern New York and Canada.
+On December 15, 1774, he was with John Langdon and John Sullivan in the raid on Fort William and Mary at New Castle, New Hampshire.

 At the start of the American Revolutionary War, Cilley was appointed major of the 2nd New Hampshire Regiment.
 After the Siege of Boston, he was promoted to Lt.
 Col. in the 1st New Hampshire Regiment, and he and the regiment were sent to reinforce the Continental Army in Canada fighting at the Battle of Trois-Rivières.
 With the defeat of the Continental Army in Canada the 1st New Hampshire was sent to New Jersey and Gen. George Washington's main army.
 Cilley took part in the Battle of Trenton and the Battle of Princeton.
 With the resignation of John Stark, Cilley took command of the 1st New Hampshire and led them during the Saratoga Campaign of 1777, and the Battle of Monmouth and the Battle of Stony Point in 1778.
 Henry Dearborn was among the officers under his command.
 In 1779, Cilley and the 1st New Hampshire were with Gen. Sullivan in his campaign against the Iroquois and Loyalists in western New York.